wp-plugins/contact-form-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.22 =
+Japanese language file is added to the plugin.
+Cross Site Request Forgery bug was fixed.

 = V3.21 =
 Hebrew language file is added to the plugin.
 We updated French language file.
 We updated all functionality for wordpress 3.4.1.
 In the email in the field  Date/Time used correct time zone - instead of UTC we use local settings which are setup on the page  Settings -> General.